plippe/blog/_posts/2019-01-01-taming-cats-state.md

 val c = randomInt(seed)
 ```

 Because using the same seed always return the same value, it must change after use.
-To avoid mutability, and impure functions, `randomInt` must return the next seed with its result.
+To avoid mutability and impure functions, `randomInt` must return the next seed with its result.

 ```scala
 def randomInt(seed: Long): (Long, Int) = {